Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 If you want to understand the complexities of global power, how conflicts are played out on the world stage, and how this impacts national politics and societies, this specialisation is for you.

 Are you interested in conflicts in changing world order?
 Like the rivalry between the US and China?
 Do you want to understand how power is shifting from West to East?
 What are the drivers in newer conflicts, such as who owns our natural resources, or our technology?
-Are new forms of cooperation possible to tackle global problems such as growing inequality or a pandemic like the coronavirus?
+Are new forms of cooperation possible to tackle global problems such as growing inequality, international instability and war?
 You will debate issues like this in different settings, from large groups to tutorials.
 You will also look at the effects of globalisation on the world economy, on international security, and on global cooperation.
 You will analyse how politicians and diplomats cooperate and negotiate with multinationals, NGOs, and intergovernmental organisations such as the World Bank or the World Health Organisation.

 You will refine your skills in methodological training, both qualitative and quantitative, and learn how to apply them in these topics.
 Working in small groups you will apply these methods to case studies.
 You will formulate your own research questions and learn how to collect the right data to answer them.
 You will familiarise yourself with the state-of-the-art research in this field and learn about research traditions and approaches.